NIRISS Aperture Masking Interferometry APT Template

 There are 2 options for Acq Mode, based on the M-band magnitude of the target which is specified in the AMI Template Parameters article: AMIBRIGHT and AMIFAINT.

 Main Article: NIRISS Detector Readout Patterns

-The only permitted ACQ READOUT PATTERN for AMIBRIGHT is NISRAPID.
-Both NIS and NISRAPID are available readout patterns when the ACQ MODE is AMIFAINT.
-The observer can specify the ACQ NO. OF GROUPS (3, 5, 7, 9, 11, 13, 15, 17, 19), where a group is defined by the number of frames in an integration (for NISRAPID) or by the number of frames in an integration divided by four (for NIS).
+The only permitted ACQ readout pattern for AMIBRIGHT is NISRAPID.
+Both NIS and NISRAPID are available readout patterns when the Acq Mode is AMIFAINT.
+The observer can specify the Acq Groups/Int (3, 5, 7, 9, 11, 13, 15, 17, 19), where a group is defined by the number of frames in an integration (for NISRAPID) or by the number of frames in an integration divided by 4 (for NIS).

 The NIRISS AMI dithers article discusses AMI dithering choices and the drawbacks and potential benefits of dithering.
 Typically primary and subpixel dithering are not recommended.